Skip to Content

 The three-course dinner starts one hour before Joya begins.

 Sip Moet & Chandon.
-(Cirque has the exclusive licence to supply Moet & Chandon in Mexico, so in Mexico you can only drink this bubbly at Joya.)
+(Cirque has the exclusive license to supply Moet & Chandon in Mexico, so in Mexico you can only drink this bubbly at Joya.)

 Just be sure to save room for the quartet of desserts – from a coconut jam pudding to a sinful chocolate confection, served in a surprising dish.